International Memoranda of Understanding

 It is worth emphasizing that an MOU is not a warranty of success with funding agencies, and that most research and exchange activities involving McGill faculties happen without such an agreement in place.
 This is why OVP-RIR critically assesses each one, current and proposed, with great care, in consultation with Deans and concerned academic units.

 2) GUIDELINES FOR PROPOSING A MEMORANDUM OF UNDERSTANDING

-Faculty members who propose that McGill sign an MOU with another institution should contact luke [dot] moreau [at] mcgill [dot] ca (Luke Moreau) and provide him with a completed and signed MOU Proposal Form.
+Faculty members who propose that McGill sign an MOU with another institution should contact kally [dot] walsh [at] mcgill [dot] ca (Kally Walsh) and provide her with a completed and signed MOU Proposal Form

 Once a grant or contract has been awarded, a Partnership Agreement may be developed between all partners, recognizing among other things the role and responsibilities of each, and the budget allocations foreseen over time in the context of a specific project.
 The Office of Sponsored Research can answer questions concerning these of agreements and help researchers meet University and project requirements.